gerard-grau/song-popularity-predictor/readme.md

 3. Make sure that you have Python 3.x installed.
 You can check your Python version by running `python --version` in your terminal.

 4. Install the necessary Python libraries.
-You can do this by running `pip install pandas scikit-learn` in your terminal.
+You can do this by running `pip install numpy pandas scikit-learn scipy matplotlib seaborn` in your terminal.

 5. Execute the preprocessing Jupyter notebook.
 This will save the train-test split in your current directory as CSV files.
 The command to run the notebook is `jupyter notebook preprocessing.ipynb`.